J.D. Davis Player Props: Giants vs. Rays

-On Monday, J.D.
-Davis (.179 on-base percentage in past 10 games, 144 points below season-long percentage) and the San Francisco Giants face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+On Tuesday, J.D.
+Davis (hitting .088 in his past 10 games) and the San Francisco Giants play the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
 First pitch is at 9:45 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Rangers.
+He had a hitless showing in his most recent game (0-for-1) against the Rays.

 J.D.
 Davis Game Info & Props vs. the Rays